For SEOs, content strategists, and agencies who need a structured content plan

 Entities and Aliases

-Every node stores a list of named entities (organisations, concepts, people, tools) and alias phrases (keyword variants and search intents).
-Both fields are searchable in the live graph and export to CSV and JSON.
+Every node stores named entities (organisations, concepts, people, tools) and alias phrases (keyword variants and search intents).
+Both are searchable in the live graph and export to CSV and JSON.

 Confidence Score

-Each node carries a 0–1 confidence score from the AI pipeline that generated it.
-Scores below 0.70 suggest the topic may be too tangential or too thin.
+Each node carries a 0–1 confidence score from the AI pipeline.
+Scores below 0.70 suggest the topic may be too tangential.
 Edit or remove low-confidence nodes before briefing content.
+Average confidence shown in the stats bar.

 Graph-Ready JSON

-The exported JSON uses a nodes + edges structure compatible with Neo4j, D3.js, and any graph database or visualisation tool.
-Load it back into the editor at any time to continue editing.
+The exported JSON uses a nodes + edges structure compatible with Neo4j, D3.js, and any graph database.
+Set MapType: "concept" in Metadata to open in concept mode automatically on next load.

 From seed keyword to complete content architecture in three steps